 Otherwise, the rental income is subject to normal rates of tax, but special tax deduction rules apply.

 A company is taxable on its worldwide income when it is ordinarily resident and domiciled in Malta.
-A company that is either not ordinarily resident or not domiciled in Malta is taxable on its foreign income only insofar as such income is remitted to/received in Malta.
+A company that is either not ordinarily resident or not domiciled in Malta is taxable on its foreign income only insofar as such income is remitted to/received in Malta (or where such foreign income is treated as arising in Malta).
 Foreign tax is relieved by way of tax credits.
 This may occur under the terms of a DTT.
 Where no treaty exists, the foreign tax can be relieved through a system of unilateral relief.
 Relief for underlying tax is also granted with respect to dividend income, either in terms of a DTT or as unilateral relief.
 Such relief may be available if, among other things, evidence of tax paid abroad is produced.

 Profits of Malta resident companies are subdivided for Maltese tax purposes into five accounts: the Immovable Property Account, the Final Tax Account, the Maltese Taxed Account, the Untaxed Account, and the Foreign Income Account.
 The last of these includes, among other things, taxable profits of Maltese-resident companies resulting from foreign investments; profits of a foreign PE; and profits resulting from foreign investments, assets, or liabilities of an onshore bank licensed in Malta.
 Income allocated to the Foreign Income Account for which no evidence of tax paid abroad is available can qualify for a flat-rate foreign tax credit of 25%.

 The Immovable Property Account includes profits and income derived directly or indirectly from immovable property situated in Malta.
 The Final Tax Account includes, among other items, profits that have been subject to a final tax at source (apart from Maltese immovable property).
 The Maltese Taxed Account includes any other taxed profits while the Untaxed Account represents the difference between the distributable profits and the profits allocated to the other taxed accounts.